pandosme/pandosme.github.io/docs/_posts/2023-03-08-Tailscale.md

 A better solution is a VPN connection to a VPN server.
 However, setting up a VPN server solution can be tricky and could get costly.
  \
  \
 [Tailscale](https://tailscale.com/) is a VPN service that makes the devices and applications you own accessible anywhere in the world, securely and effortlessly.
 It enables encrypted point-to-point connections using the open source [WireGuard](https://www.wireguard.com/) protocol, which means only devices on your private network can communicate with each other.
-I use Tailscale to gain access to my home netowrk without exposing any ports or setting up a VPN server.
+I use Tailscale to gain access to my home network without exposing any ports or setting up a VPN server.
 I can access my devices from my mobile phone and Laptops (as they all are running the Tailscale client).
  \
  \
- Read more on [Tailscale](https://tailscale.com/) how it works and how to create a free account to access up to 8 devices.\
+ Read more on [Tailscale](https://tailscale.com/) how it works and how to create a free account to access up to 100 devices.\
  When you are done, install the [Tailscale Installer ACAP](https://github.com/Mo3he/Axis_Cam_Tailscale) (by Mo3he) on your Axis device.
  \
 _Note that I am not sponsered or endorsed by Tailscale, just pointing out a good remote access solution._